eslint/eslint/docs/src/rules/function-call-argument-newline.md

 <!--FIXABLE-->

-Enforces line breaks between arguments of a function call.

 A number of style guides require or disallow line breaks between arguments of a function call.

 ## Rule Details